Kawhi Leonard: Personal life

 Leonard was born in Los Angeles on June 29, 1991, the son of Kim Robertson and Mark Leonard.
 He has four older sisters and is a cousin of NFL player Stevie Johnson.
 On January 18, 2008, his father was shot and killed at the car wash he owned in Compton, California.
 Leonard insisted on playing the next evening and broke down crying after the game.
-The murder was never solved.
+The murder has not been solved.

 Leonard has been with his girlfriend Kishele Shipley, with whom he has two children, since they were in college.
 Known for his quiet and taciturn demeanor, he rarely gives interviews and avoids questions about his private life.
 He has said that he avoids both news media and social media.

 In November 2018, Leonard reportedly signed a multi-year endorsement deal with New Balance, having previously signed with Air Jordan.
 In June 2019, he filed a federal lawsuit against Air Jordan's parent company Nike, claiming that Nike copyrighted his "Klaw" logo without his consent.

-Following the January 2020 Calabasas helicopter crash that killed all nine people onboard, including basketball player Kobe Bryant and his daughter Gianna, Leonard revealed that the pilot Ara Zobayan also worked as his pilot.
+Following the January 2020 Calabasas helicopter crash that killed all nine people on board, including basketball player Kobe Bryant and his daughter Gianna, Leonard revealed that the pilot Ara Zobayan also worked as his pilot.

 On May 3, 2021, Leonard took to Instagram Live for the first time, chatting with basketball player Mikey Williams and announcing that he would release a hip hop album called Culture Jam later in the year.
 He described the project as "merging hip-hop and basketball together".
 He also shared a snippet of a track titled "Everything Different" featuring YoungBoy Never Broke Again and Rod Wave.
 The album aimed to benefit Mamba & Mambacita, a charity created in memory of Kobe and Gianna Bryant.
 On July 23, he released the songs "Waves" and "Everything Different".
 Two months later, he had a cameo in the music video for Drake's song "Way 2 Sexy".

-In April 2023, Leonard's sister Kimesha was sentenced to life in prison after she was found guilty of first degree murder, robbery, and elder abuse; she and an accomplice had robbed and fatally beaten an 84-year-old woman in a restroom at the Pechanga Resort Casino in August 2019.